gruntwork-io/docs/docs/guides/stay-up-to-date/releases/2020-08/index.md

 This release introduces two changes:

-1. In the `vpc-peering-external` module, it's now possible to disable the network ACL DENY rules by setting `enable_blanket_deny=false`.
-This can be useful when you need to add your own ACLs and you're bumping up against the 20 rule limit.
+1. In the `vpc-peering-external` module, it&apos;s now possible to disable the network ACL DENY rules by setting `enable_blanket_deny=false`.
+This can be useful when you need to add your own ACLs and you&apos;re bumping up against the 20 rule limit.
 1. As outlined in the [Terraform AWS provider v3 upgrade guide](https://registry.terraform.io/providers/hashicorp/aws/latest/docs/guides/version-3-upgrade#resource-aws_cloudwatch_log_group), CloudWatch Logs group ARNs no longer include the `:*` at the end, which caused a problem in the `vpc-flow-logs` module.
 This is now resolved.